Upcoming Events in Shrewsbury 2020

 The event will see artists from every music genre – as well as dancers and storytellers – perform all around Shrewsbury town centre from 10am.
-With more than 100 live acts performing, The 2019 Busk will take place on what would have been the 50th birthday of the man in whose memory the event is held.
+With more than 100 live acts performing.
 The Busk was first held in 2013 in memory of talented musician and artist Ben Bebbington, who died after an unprovoked attack by two men in September 2012

 Starts: Fri, 24th April 2020

 The Cartoon Festival brings a small army of professional cartoonists from all over the UK and overseas to draw for the public.

 The event draws a huge audience every year with live drawing of giant cartoons in Shrewsbury Town Square as its centrepiece, alongside live caricaturing by some of the UK’s top professionals.
 There are also cartoon workshops for aspiring cartoonists and exhibitions of themed cartoons.

 The Festival presents a unique opportunity for the public see cartoonists at work, meet them in person and learn some tricks of the trade.
 It’s a brilliant time for all!